nordic-institute/X-Road/doc/terms_x-road_docs.md

 ### 6.5 X-Road protocols

-**Message Transport Protocol** \[PR-MESSTRANSP\] – communications protocol that is used by service client's and service provider's security servers to exchange messages with each other.
+**Message Transport Protocol** – communications protocol that is used by service client's and service provider's security servers to exchange messages with each other.

-**Protocol for Downloading Configuration** \[PR-GCONF\] – protocol that is used to distribute configuration to security servers of an X-Road instance.
+**Protocol for Downloading Configuration** – protocol that is used to distribute configuration to security servers of an X-Road instance.

-**Federation Protocol** \[PR-FGONF\], currently same as\[PR-GCONF\] – protocol that is used to distribute configuration between two federated X-Road instances.
+**Federation Protocol** – protocol that is used to distribute configuration between two federated X-Road instances.

-**Message protocol** \[PR-MESS\] – protocol that is used between information systems and security servers in the X-Road system.
+**Message protocol** – protocol that is used between information systems and security servers in the X-Road system.

-**Service Metadata Protocol** \[PR-META\] – protocol that describes methods that can be used by X-Road participants to discover what services are available to them and download the WSDL files describing these services.
+**Service Metadata Protocol** – protocol that describes methods that can be used by X-Road participants to discover what services are available to them and download the WSDL files describing these services.

 ### 6.6 Logging and security

 **Message log** – a log, where exchanged messages are logged and provided with batch signature.

 **Infolog** – a log that is made from a security server's system service.
-E.g. logs are made from xroad-confclient, -jetty, -proxy, signer services.
+For example logs are made from xroad-confclient, -jetty, -proxy, signer services.

 **Auditlog** log, where the user actions (through user interface), when the user changes the system state or configuration, are logged regardless of whether the outcome was a success or failure.